Who We Are

 By late January 2020, it was clear that the global pandemic would soon occur, and the Institute paused to take notice of the impact of Covid-19 on companies, population health and the economy overall.
 During this time, Dr. Post was in close contact with Dr. Ina Rothmann, Extraordinary Associate Professor of the WorkWell Research Unit at Northwest University in South Africa and Founder/Managing Director of Afriforte—Metrics that Matter.
 Drs.
 Post and Rothmann believed that organizations would need both short term tactical help in responding to the pandemic and assistance pivoting their corporate strategies to achieve longer term health.

-This led to IHL becoming the sole U.S. licensee of Afriforte's world-class organizational health assessment tool, the Organizational Human Factors Benchmark (OHFB) system and its derivatives.
+This led to IHL becoming the sole U.S. and Canadian licensee of Afriforte's world-class organizational health assessment tool, the Organizational Human Factors Benchmark (OHFB) system and its derivatives.

 Our key partner is Afriforte—Metrics that Matter whose primary purpose is to convert human factor and workplace research efforts into practical management tools that enable businesses to successfully implement strategies that generate a more healthy and productive work environment.